Pictogrammers/Element/README.md

 ### `@Local(initialValue[, key])`

-To access localStorage values bind them to variable.
+To access localStorage values bind them to a class level property.

 ```js
 // Default to 42